awmiklovic/FeedbackButton/readme.md

 }
 ```

-### formValidated = 'Func'
+### formValidated = 'Boolean'

-If you need your form validated, this should be passed in as a function that returns true or false.
-This will enable/disable the 'Submit' button on the tooltip form.
-This property returns true by default and can be left blank.
+If you need your form validated, the validation should happen outside of the component, and passed in as a boolean prop.

 ```
-formValidate(name, value){
+formValidate(formField, value){
-  let memState = {
-    ...this.state,
-    [name]: value
-  }
-  console.log(memState);
-  return(memState.reason.length > 0)
+  return(this.state.formField.length > 0)
 }
 ```